 Preparing for your virtual appointment

 Here are some tips for how to prepare for your virtual appointment.
 This will help your appointment go as smoothly as possible.
-Your doctor may also ask you to prepare extra information before your appointment.
+Your clinician may also ask you to prepare extra information before your appointment.

 Confirm the timing of your virtual appointment: